CHTC/chtc-website-source/_uw-research-computing/software-overview-htc.md

 #### Option A (recommended)<a name="r-quickstart-a"></a>

-Build a container with Python & packages installed inside:
+Build a container with R & packages installed inside:

 1. [How to build your own container](#build-your-own-container)
 2. [Example container recipes for R](https://github.com/CHTC/recipes/tree/main/software/R/)